Copyright for Creators

 Do I need to register my work with the U.S. Copyright Office?

 In short, no. You don’t need to register your work to enjoy copyright protection.
 However, registration does give you some legal benefits, including allowing you to sue another party if they infringe your copyrights, so it's worth considering.
-Get help with registration from the U.S. Copyright Office.
+The U.S. Copyright Office provides help through their Copyright Registration Toolkit and a frequently asked questions webpage.

 What happens to my rights when I publish?